 Rule 2 – Keep It Dry

 I know, this seems counter-intuitive.
 You want moisture in your lettuce, but not on it when you store it.
-Invest in a salad spinner or dry the leaves with paper towels before storing.
+Invest in a salad spinner or dry the leaves with paper towels before storing them.

 Conclusion, if you are cutting it to use within a week or so, don’t worry.
 And, there is no harm to eating lettuce that is beginning to brown even though it looks unappealing.